-Accounting Track Human Resources Management Track International Business Track Management Track the Government of Alberta upon recommendation by the Campus Alberta Quality Council.
+Accounting Track Human Resources Management Track International Business Track Management Track

+The Bachelor of Business Administration program is approved by the Government of Alberta upon recommendation by the Campus Alberta Quality Council.
 Normally, students will complete this program during the regular academic terms in four consecutive years of study.
 Students in this program are not required to complete a minor.
 The program consists of the following components: breadth requirements, major requirements, cognates, and electives.